joeaba/BQ-Data-Load/README.md

 **Prerequisites:**
 1. A `Schema File` in `.json` format to be passed it to the BigQuery Table
 2. A `Source File` to read data from, in the `.json` format
-3. A `Service Account` with Required Permissions
+3. A `Service Account` with Required Permissions and the `key` file related to it

 ## 1. Fetching the list of historical transaction signatures for each account